 Brachial plexus root subdivisions (mnemonic)

-Mnemonics for brachial plexus root subdivisions include: Red Tits Don't Come Back Robbie T Drinks Cold Beer Rugby Teams Drink Cold Beers or Rad Techs Drink Cold Beer Reach To Drink Cold Beer Read That Damn Cadaver Book Really Tired, Don't Care Now (nerve instead of branch) Where the fir...
+Mnemonics for brachial plexus root subdivisions include: Robbie T Drinks Cold Beer Rugby Teams Drink Cold Beers or Rad Techs Drink Cold Beer Reach To Drink Cold Beer Read That Damn Cadaver Book Really Tired, Don't Care Now (nerve instead of branch) Red Tits Don't Come Back (red-headed ti...